On this page:

 The SSAF Allocation Report is the form approved by the Minister.

-Providers should upload their completed SSAF Allocation Report to their website within six months of the end of their annual reporting period (either by 30 June or 31 December, whichever is applicable).
+Providers must upload their completed SSAF Allocation Report to their website within six months of the end of their annual reporting period (either by 30 June or 31 December, whichever is applicable).
+This report must be publicly available and not require a login to view.

 SSAF expenditure reporting

-The SSAF Allocation Report is separate to the existing SSAF expenditure reporting requirements as specified in the Financial Statement Guidelines for Table A and B providers, and in the Financial Viability Instructions: Applicants and Providers of FEE‑HELP (FVI) for all other approved providers.
+The SSAF expenditure reporting requirements are specified in the Financial Statement Guidelines for Table A and B providers, and in the Financial Viability Instructions: Applicants and Providers of FEE‑HELP (FVI) for all other approved providers.
+They are separate to the SSAF Allocation Report.

 To meet the SSAF expenditure reporting requirements, all providers are required to provide to the Department: